turingschool/front-end-curriculum/lessons/personal-site-wireframing.md

 * Have the skills and vocabulary to talk through your approach and thinking for a project layout
 * Begin to feel comfortable iterating on ideas quickly
-* Have a plan and roadmap for your personal portfolio project
+* Have a plan and roadmap for your personal site

 ### Why Wireframe?